 The review process consisted of five steps.
 First, all of the programs in the Academic Program Inventory (API) were reviewed in November 2016 against the productivity criteria previously outlined and those below the productivity threshold were flagged.
-Second, lists of low productive programs, along with instructions to assist in reviewing the programs, were sent to all campuses in December 2016
+Second, lists of low productive programs, along with instructions to assist in reviewing the programs, were sent to all campuses in December 2016 and responses were returned in February 2017 (a copy of the instructions sent to campuses is found in Appendix C).
+The campuses were asked to categorize their responses to ameliorating low producing academic programs in one of five ways:

 - Retain the program in its present configuration with low enrollments likely to continue.
 This response is for programs that are central to the University's mission but may not draw large numbers of majors and graduates or have capacity limitations (e.g., clinical sites for training).
 For example, highly specialized programs such as poultry science, Native American Studies, or soil sciences may fall into this category.
 Other examples of programs vital to the mission of the university and to its regional communities include education, fine arts, and security studies. - 2.
 Retain the program in its present configuration and include specific steps to increase enrollment. - 3.
 Restructure the program by combining it with one or more other campus programs.
-A campus may elect to discontinue low performing programs and add them as concentrations under similar programs (e.g., discontinuing a biology education program and adding a concentration to the bachelor's of biology degree). - 4.
-Discontinue the program while assuring graduation for currently enrolled students.
-Campuses that propose to discontinue programs do so for a variety of reasons, including consistently low enrollment and lack of student interest. - 5.
-Language programs participating in the UNC Language Consortium.
+A campus may elect to discontinue low performing programs and add them as concentrations under similar programs (e.g., discontinuing a biology education program and adding a concentration to the bachelor's of biology degree). - Discontinue the program while assuring graduation for currently enrolled students.
+Campuses that propose to discontinue programs do so for a variety of reasons, including consistently low enrollment and lack of student interest.

+5. Language programs participating in the UNC Language Consortium.
 Any programs participating in the UNC Language Consortium received a waiver from the low productivity review process.
 For a listing of these programs, see Appendix D.